eclipse-tractusx/ssi-docu/docs/architecture/cx-3-2/edc/policy.definitions.md

 # 4. Policy Example

-The following is a `Offer` that requires the data user to be a certified dismantler for `Brand A` vehicles and to have an active signed traceability agreement:
+The following is an `Offer` that requires the data user to be a certified dismantler for `Brand A` vehicles and to have an active signed traceability agreement:

 ```json